PlasticSkunkWorks/plasticskunkworks.github.io/documentation/TraderWatchInstallation.md

 - The list of the tickers taken from Yahoo Finance
 - Your timezone
 - Do you need OTA updates?
 Set the variable yes or true.

+## Deploy

+User the arduino IDE to deploy your project.